-My workarounds and shortcuts: In this version, we’ll be using canned coconut milk and canned beans (though you can certainly cook your own, especially if you have a pressure cooker or Instant Pot®).
+Authentic rice and peas uses fresh coconut and red beans cooked from scratch.
+In this shortcut version, we’ll be using canned coconut milk and canned beans (though you can certainly cook your own beans, especially if you have a pressure cooker or Instant Pot®).

-Cook your rice ahead of time: If you have rice cooked ahead of time, this dish is such a breeze — the kind of simple, warming dish you won’t mind making even after a long day of work.
+- Cook your rice ahead of time: If you have rice cooked ahead of time, this dish is such a breeze — the kind of simple, warming dish you won’t mind making even after a long day of work.
+Use your favorite variety of rice.
+I like to use a fragrant long-grain white rice, like jasmine or Basmati.

-Complete the meal: I like to serve this with a green vegetable side dish — leafy greens, green beans, asparagus, or broccoli.
-As you see in these photos, Stir-Fried Collard Greens and Cabbage is a fantastic companion.
+- Complete the meal: I like to serve this with a green vegetable side dish — leafy greens, green beans, asparagus, or broccoli.
+Stir-Fried Collard Greens and Cabbage or, as shown in these photos, fried plantains, are fantastic companions.

 Quick Jamaican Rice and Peas (Red Beans)